m47812/HDL_Converter/Documentation/2_User_Guide/CORE_APP_USER_GUIDE.md

 ### Settings Menu
 The Settings Menu can be entered and exited by entering `-m` in the console.
 Here you can change configurations to the HDL Language that you are using and configure the output style you want.
 Configurations are:
-- HDL Language --> The HDL Language your header uses and output will be in (**Please Note that only Verilog is Supported in the current Version**).
+- HDL Language --> The HDL Language your header uses and output will be in.
 - Emptiy IOs --> When set to `true` an instantiation will not contain any wires e.g. '.mySignal()'.
 If set to `false` (default) the instantiated module will be passed wires of the same name as the port e.g. '.mySignal(mySignal)'.
 - User Comments --> If enabled user comments that were included in the HDL input will be added to the wire instantiation and declaration.
 - Direction Comments --> If enabled every signal will contain a comment about the data direction of the wire (if it is an input or output) as well as (in case of a vector) the vector size.